DONATE

 👉Donate here or click the button below.

-Funds go directly to the B1 Parkinson’s Association, which is fully involved in this initiative.
+Funds go to the B1 Parkinson’s Association, which is spearheading this initiative.

 Together, let’s turn knowledge into empowerment.